 “Never confuse movement with action”

-Michael also has a deep background in academia, having served as the director of special projects for the University of South Florida’s Sales Education Initiative; a cabinet member of the University of South Florida’s Unstoppable Capital Campaign; a former member of the Florida Enterprise Zone Development Agency in the city of Ocala; a life member of the University of Florida Foundation; a former member of the President’s Council of Florida State University; a former member of the President’s Council of Florida A&M University; and a past event judge for Startup Orlando powered by Kauffman Foundation.
+Michael also has a deep background in academia, having served as the director of special projects for the University of South Florida’s Sales Education Initiative, a senior director of development, a cabinet member of the University of South Florida’s Unstoppable Capital Campaign, a former member of the Florida Enterprise Zone Development Agency in the city of Ocala, a life member of the University of Florida Foundation, a former member of the President’s Council of Florida State University, a former member of the President’s Council of Florida A&M University, and a past event judge for Startup Orlando, powered by the Kauffman Foundation.